Topic: E-mail setup

 Read more

-This article describes how to set up your e-mail account to filter messages marked as spam and automatically redirect them to a folder.
+From this article, you will know how to set up an email account to filter messages marked as spam and automatically redirect them to a spam folder.

 Read more

-This article describes how to manage the Mail Exchanger (MX) records for your web site in cPanel.
+In this article, you will find how to manage the Mail Exchanger (MX) records for your website using cPanel web hosting from https://beehosting.pro/.

 Read more